bridgefoundry/teachingkids-site/src/_posts/2009-08-15-teaching-ruby-to-high-school-girls.markdown

 The girls rated the workshop quite highly, so I think it was a success.
 Next time I do this, though, I'll make a few changes:

 * Arrange some extra curriculum steps in case everyone's going faster than I expect.
 The girls got a lot further with the application than I thought they would.
 I originally only planned out as far as the Clear button, figuring we'd be lucky to get through saving the previous coordinates.
-But we got through everything, including the RGB detour, including just enough time at the end to implement Clear.
+But we got through everything, including the RGB detour, with just enough time at the end to implement Clear.

 * Prepare a handout with challenge goals for each step.
 Some girls got through everything really quickly and then looked for more to do.
 While most found the Shoes manual and started experimenting, a few started doing meebo and facebook.
 A little more direction would have helped channel their enthusiasm instead of letting it dissipate between steps.